juju/docs/src/en/commands.md

    **Details:**

    Run the commands on the specified targets.
+Only admin users of a model are able to use this command.

    Targets are specified using either machine ids, application names or unit names.
 At least one target specifier is needed.